janevala/home_fe/README.md

 ## Front BUGS
 - Theme is buggy, fix it, or is it buggy?
 - If archive update, drawer panel is buggy
+- Use Windsurf to fix TH translations
 - Logos suck

 ## Back
 - Are translated entries good enough
 - Start doing translations
+- Ping is ollama alive
+- Ping what translations are available

 ### HTTPS